mklilley/mklilley.github.io/content/posts/microclimate-change/index.md

 Final reflection -  if I had the real exhaled $CO_2$ concentration in my mental wiki, then I'd not have needed to delve into all that chemistry.
 It's definitely a number worth remembering but it's also nice to know that I can estimate it from more fundamental numbers and ideas 🤓.

 Well done if you've made it this far - I'm proud of ya ⭐️.
-Seriously though, if you made it this far that means you probably like a bit of guesstimation so you should probably check out my [Guesstimation on YouTube](https://www.youtube.com/playlist?list=PLjvHqB5pIFExT9QKjN_G0Ko1eMTv9xXgP) 😃.
+Seriously though, if you made it this far that means you probably like a bit of guesstimation so you should probably check out my video series on [Guesstimation on YouTube](https://www.youtube.com/playlist?list=PLjvHqB5pIFExT9QKjN_G0Ko1eMTv9xXgP) 😃.

 In any event, thanks for reading and I hope it's inspired you to do a bit of data collection and guesstimation of your own.